MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-service-settings-v1.md

 :::moniker range=">=azure-pipelines-2020"

 <!-- :::editable-content name="description"::: -->
-Update/Add App settings an Azure Web App for Linux or Windows.
+Updates or adds app service settings in an Azure Web App for Linux or Windows.
 <!-- :::editable-content-end::: -->

 :::moniker-end